Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF

-This conference will examine the way forward for implementing a National Care Service in Scotland - following its proposal by the First Minister in the Programme for Government, and its examination and support in the Independent Review of Adult Social Care.
+This conference will examine the way forward for shaping and implementing a National Care Service in Scotland - following its proposal by the First Minister in the Programme for Government, and its examination and support in the Independent Review of Adult Social Care.

 It will be an opportunity to evaluate the recommendations set out in the independent review and next steps for taking them forward.

-- priorities for regulating the care system and the social care workforce
+- regulation - priorities for regulating the care system and the social care workforce

 - value for money in the National Care Service